tektronix/tm_devices/docs/advanced/signal_generators.md

 The AWG5200's programming commands are seperated into three seperated categories: Sequential, Blocking, and Overlapping.
 The type of command is important to consider, as using them in an incorrect order can lead to unintended results.

-Sequential commands function as standard {term}`PI` commands.
+Sequential commands function as standard <PI:> commands.
 They will not start until the previous command has finished.
 These commands tend to be fast and will allow for quick response times even if they are queued in the input buffer.

 Blocking commands are very similar to Sequential commands.
 The main difference between Sequential and Blocking is that